 Digital Guide to Moth Identification

-Photographs should be cropped to appropriate sizes before sending to MPG or posting them at BugGuide (recommended for all moth photographs).
+Photographs should be cropped to appropriate sizes before sending to MPG.
+When posting images on other websites like BugGuide and iNaturalist, we recommned cropping as square images.
 Huge, unedited photographs are particularly inappropriate because they consume large amounts of disk space and bandwidth, both of which cost money.
 At BugGuide, all very large photographs (sometimes 3,000 x 2,300 pixels) are reduced to no more than 560 pixels when displayed.
 This has the effect of reducing several-fold the size of the moth or other insect in the photograph.
 Properly cropping your photograph to no more than 560 x 560 pixels ensures that people will actually see the detailed markings of the insect and make identification of the species much more likely.

 When I released the cursor the scene changed and I now see the cropped portion of the photograph.
 It now measures 312 pixels in height.